dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 ## 4 - Material index values and groups

 So how about material index values for a geometry that consists of more then one face?
 Well this is where the add group method comes into play as it can be used to create an array of group objects where each group object contains a material index property.
+For this example I am then going to want to have just a slightly more complex geometry in which I now have two triangle in space rather than just one.
+Sense that is the case I and then call the add group method twice to create two face objects for each triangle while doing so I can set what the material index values should be.

+Now that I have that done when I create a mesh with this geometry I can now pass an array of materials, and each material will then be used for each face depending on the material index values.

 ```js
 (function () {